Jalen Mayden

 Jalen Ta'sean Mayden (born February 9, 2000) is an American college football quarterback.
 He played college football for the Mississippi State Bulldogs and the San Diego State Aztecs.

 Early life

 Mayden grew up in Garland, Texas and attended Sachse High School.
-In his high school career, Mayden completed 409 of his 620 pass attempts for 6,210 yards, 74 touchdowns and 12 interceptions.
+In his high school football career, Mayden completed 409 of his 620 pass attempts for 6,210 yards, 74 touchdowns and 12 interceptions.
 Mayden would also rush for 1,876 yards and 24 touchdowns, while also hauling in a reception for 14 yards.
 He was rated a four-star recruit and committed to play college football at Mississippi State over offers from Baylor, Georgia, Houston, Illinois, Illinois State, Kansas State, Louisiana–Monroe, Louisville, Minnesota, NC State, Nebraska, Ohio State, Oregon State, South Florida, Syracuse, Tennessee, UCF, Utah, Virginia and Washington State.

 College career

 Mississippi State

 During Mayden's true freshman season in 2018, he appeared in three games and was redshirted.
 He finished the season with completing one out of two passing attempts for nine yards and made seven rushing attempts for 32 yards.
 Mayden did not see any game action during the 2019 season.

 On October 27, 2020, Mayden announced that he would be entering the transfer portal.
 On December 16, 2020, he announced that he would be transferring to San Diego State.